 Alexandria real estate is some of the most expensive in Kentucky, although Alexandria house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alexandria is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Alexandria is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Alexandria is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Alexandria who work in office and administrative support (18.99%), management occupations (11.20%), and sales jobs (10.38%).

 In terms of college education, Alexandria is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.86% of adults in Alexandria have a college degree.

 The per capita income in Alexandria in 2010 was $31,602, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $126,408 for a family of four.
 However, Alexandria contains both very wealthy and poor people as well.